 - A current diagnosis of back pain or a back condition;

 - An in-service event, injury, or illness; and

 - A medical nexus (i.e., link) between the current, diagnosed back pain/condition and the in-service event, injury, or illness

 However, it is important to note that there is an exception to the first element of service connection involving a current diagnosis.
 In April 2018, the Court of Appeals for the Federal Circuit held in Saunders v.
 Wilkie that VA must award disability benefits for pain due to military service.
 This means that if a veteran has pain related to their time in service, but does not have an underlying medical diagnosis, they can still receive VA disability benefits.
-With regard to back conditions, this ruling is beneficial as many veterans experience back pain stemming from their time in service, but do not have a diagnosis that serves as a cause for the pain.
+This ruling is beneficial to those with back conditions, as many veterans experience back pain stemming from their time in service but do not have a diagnosis that identifies a cause of that pain.
 Nonetheless, veterans will typically need medical documentation from a healthcare professional indicating that their back pain is related to their service.

 Secondary Service Connection for Back Pain

 Veterans can also be service connected for back conditions that are not directly related to service.
 A secondary service-connected disability is a disability that resulted from a condition that is already service-connected.
 Here, veterans must provide medical evidence linking their back pain to their already service-connected condition.